friction2d/friction2d.github.io/_drafts/friction-100.md

 * Easing support on timeline and graph
 * Various Undo/Redo fixes
 * User defaults for new scene
+* Improved fill and stroke workflow
+  * Last used fill/stroke color and stroke width is now stored for reuse
+  * Restore last used fill/stroke on startup
+  * New scene will adjust last used colors to background color (avoid identical color)
   * Clear selection on right-click if in draw/circle/rectangle mode

 ### SVG